launchql/launchql/README.md

 Generate JS files for mutations/queries for your Graphile GraphQL projects

+## notes

 * assumes using simple inflection
+* used for scaffolding, NOT for production use

 ```sh
 npm install graphile-gen